 - Coordinate whole of government national security science and technology, to prioritise requirements, provide governance, reduce duplication, deliver science and technology assurance and improve impact;

 - Assure delivery of science and technology value by fostering academic and industry science and technology partnerships to build national science and technology capability and enhance targeted delivery to Australian national security agencies;

 - Lead international research collaboration to leverage state of the art capabilities for Australia and to provide regional science diplomacy; and

-- Manage DST's national security science and technology program, maximising dual-use application of DST sovereign capabilities.
+- Manage DSTG's national security science and technology program, maximising dual-use application of DSTG sovereign capabilities.